Top ranked special educational needs solicitors

 Funding restored for independent specialist residential college

 Michael* is 21 years old.
 He has severe disabilities as a result of negligent medical treatment at birth.
-Michael spent all of his time in education supported by a Statement of Special Educational Needs and, later, a Learning Difficulty Assessment.
+Michael spent all of his time in education supported by Statement of Special Educational Needs and, later, a Learning Difficulty Assessment.
 Michael has always attended a specialist school and college.

 Michael’s special educational needs and disabilities are;